dboddie-canonical-work/disgorged-docs/hardware-io-interfaces.rst

 Hardware IO interfaces
 ======================

-Hardware IO (input/output) interfaces, including the :ref:`serial-port <the-serial-port-interface>`, :ref:`gpio <the-gpio-interface>` and :ref:`i2c <the-i2c-interface>` interfaces, are designed to be used on devices running `Ubuntu Core <glossary-ubuntu-core>`__.
+Hardware IO (input/output) interfaces, including the :ref:`serial-port <the-serial-port-interface>`, :ref:`gpio <the-gpio-interface>` and :ref:`i2c <the-i2c-interface>` interfaces, are designed to be used on devices running :ref:`glossary-ubuntu-core`.
 These interfaces are driven from a device’s :ref:`gadget snap <gadget-snaps>` which is used to define and configure a device’s system properties.

 This approach is more robust because it allows the gadget snap providing the slot to centralise and arbitrate the connection conditions.
 These conditions include which other snaps, identified by their snap ID, can connect to the slots the gadget offers and, consequently, gain privileged access to the hardware.
 For the application snap, usually no change is required other than to declare and use an appropriately-configured plug.